Bit-River/AirQ-UV-LCD/README.md

 Requires Material Design Icon Font from: https://materialdesignicons.com/

+After you've downloaded, and unzipped them:

-Copy TrueType font (ttf) to /usr/share/fonts/truetype/materialdesignicons-webfont.ttf
+Copy materialdesignicons-webfont.ttf to /usr/share/fonts/truetype/materialdesignicons-webfont.ttf

 Also, requires a ttf font, Arial in the code - but can be modified to whatever fonts you like / have.